meatball133/crystal/concepts/case/about.md

 # Case

-[Case][case] (often referred to as switch in other languages) is a form of control expression like if-else.
+[`case`][case] (often referred to as switch in other languages) is a form of control expression like if-else.
-Case allows for chaining of multiple if-else-if statements and can be more readable and also allows for powerful constructs.
+`case` allows for chaining of multiple if-else-if statements and can be more readable and also allows for powerful constructs.

 A `case` is defined by the keyword `case` followed by an optional expression.
 Then for each case, the keyword `when` is used followed by an expression which is compared to the case expression.